-The nation is celebrating the 22nd Anniversary of Kargil Vijay Diwas today.
+Kargil Vijay Diwas is celebrated every year on 26th July to revive the pride and valour of the soldiers who took part in Operation Vijay.
 The nation is remembering the heroes and paying tributes to the bravehearts on Kargil Vijay Diwas.
 The day marks the victory of Indian armed forces in Operation Vijay in 1999, when they evicted the infiltrators backed by Pakistani army from high outposts in Ladakh’s Kargil sector.
 The war lasted over 60 days.

 As many as 527 soldiers from the Indian Armed Forces lost their lives during the war.
 They valiantly fought for the nation, and the Kargil Vijay Diwas not only embarks upon India’s win but also pays homage to the fallen heroes who sacrificed their lives to make ‘Operation Vijay‘ a success.